 This program continues to thrive and carry momentum as MAM refreshes the curriculum annually.
 This year, MAM’s new education team will infuse the program with an interpretive philosophy that expands upon Visual Thinking Strategies (VTS) principles, launching inquiry methods of observation and interpretation.
 Using the inquiry method, self-engagement and the process and culture of self-discovery become the core of MAM’s education programs.

-For Education Volunteers
+For Art Guides and Education Volunteers

 If you would like to RSVP or find out more, please contact Educator/Coordinator Jenny Bevill.